RadicalxChange/www/src/site/media/blog/2022-02-07_plural-money.md

 ## How the SALSA Licenses Work

 SALSA licenses are a fairer and more efficient form of ownership than traditional private property.
 They’re inspired by a roughly Georgist point of view.
 To dive into the philosophy and economic logic, see [here](http://assets.press.princeton.edu/chapters/s11222.pdf), [here](https://www.radicalxchange.org/media/papers/The_Handbook_for_Radical_Local_Democracy.pdf), and [here](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3698941).
-For the rest of this piece, I’m going to skip the background and just specify the mechanics.
+For now, let's just specify the mechanics.

 When a community member buys the SALSA license for an asset, she gets the right to use or improve that asset as she pleases for a certain period of time.[^6] **It’s a bit like a lease**.
 However, unlike a lease, she must also pay a special license fee to the community treasury, which is calculated as a percentage of the price paid at auction. **This is a bit like a property tax**.
 And **at the end of her license period, the license goes back up for auction**.
 She **can continue to hold the asset** by putting in a winning bid.
 If she does not win the bidding, then **the winning bidder’s payment goes to her**, and she relinquishes the license.